bilo-ekko/bilo-repo/PLATFORM.md

             - output: object with the relevant data, including carbon impact (grams and ounces)
         - GET `/carbon/quotes/:id`
             - input: the id that the endpoint `carbon/calculate` created
-            - output: the full response / quote
+            - output: the full response/quote
         - GET `/carbon/equivalents?(grams|ounces)={number}`
             - input: the grams/ounces we want the equivalents for
             - output: an array to indicate the equivalents of the carbon impact, e.g.